betterplace/betterplace_apidocs/README.md

 The local german newspaper "Trierischer Volksfreund" has it's own donation portal at ["Meine Hilfe zählt"](http://www.meine-hilfe-zaehlt.de/).
 All data are pulled from this api.
-In addition they use the betterplac.rog whitelabel donation form, which is another service betterplace.org provides for clients.
+In addition they use the betterplace.org whitelabel donation form, which is another service betterplace.org provides for clients.